18F/development-guide/pages/css-styleguide/format.md

   8. nested classes

 - Use alphabetical order or type order for declarations.
 Pick one to keep the whole project consistent.
-- Put a new line before nested selectors unless they are after the first selector.
+- Place a new line before nested selectors unless they are after the first selector.
 - Treat nested includes, such as Neat's media includes — `@include media($small-screen)` — as a standard media query, rather than a Sass @include.
 So they would be sorted directly after the declaration list.
-- Put mixin calls with @content after nested selectors.
+- Place mixin calls with @content after nested selectors.
+- You may deviate the sorting order to better suit your project's needs, as long as it's consistent throughout the project.

 ```scss
 // Bad